Feather-light crepes, loaded American stacks and traditional galettes – you’ll find loads of delicious ways to get your fill of pancakes in Leeds.

 Olive & Rye

-Ever had the pancakes at Olive & Rye?
+Ever experienced the delight of Olive & Rye’s pancakes?
 There’s no time like the present.
-You have two different options to choose from here – their normal buttermilk pancakes come topped with banana, honey and créme fraîche or you can try their blueberry pancakes, which are smothered in vanilla créme fraîche and maple syrup.
+You have two different options to choose from here – their buttermilk pancakes come topped with sweet poached strawberries, white chocolate, pistachio and whipped mascarpone or you can try their savoury special, which sees a stack draped in crispy smoked streaky bacon, which is then doused in maple syrup and sprinkled with toasted pecan nuts.

 Olive & Rye, 18-20 Queens Arcade, Leeds, West Yorkshire, LS1 6LF.